By Ruby Van Dyk || Editor-in-Chief

 Charles was able to visit campus three times.
 He first heard about F&M from his Dad, who thought it’d be a good fit.
 He liked what F&M had to offer in terms of a liberal arts education, and was able to speak to Professor Crawford in the Astronomy Department about his interest in studying astronomy.
 Charles plans on joining the orchestra, in which he will play violin.

 Both Brittany and Charles have an interest in athletics.
 Brittany grew up playing netball, a sport similar to basketball but with no dribbling and backboard.
 “I grew up playing it.
+Another notable difference is the court, which you can learn more by visiting netball court contractors uk.
 When I came to America I joined a club.”
 Both her mom and grandma used to play as well.
 Charles is a runner, and is planning on joining the Cross Country team this fall.
 He’ll participate in training even though the team won’t be competing within it’s usual conference.

 Both students discussed the difficult nature of graduating high school and starting college during a pandemic.
 “It’s been really weird” said Charles “It’s obviously been different, and it’s what our class will be known for, which is surreal.”
 Brittany said she is nervous about what campus will be like amidst the pandemic.
 “I’m nervous about wearing a mask 24/7 and remote learning.”
 She said.